divio/divio-cloud-docs/how-to/install-python-dependencies.rst

 Process the list
 ----------------

-The requirements file is processed when the project is build.
+The requirements file is processed when the project is built.
 This is taken care of in Cloud deployments by the :ref:`Dockerfile <dockerfile-reference-python>`, and locally by running a ``build`` command::